NewDark90/crypto-leftist-rebuttal/CryptoLeftistRebuttals.md

 You aren't going to see anything terribly "new" here, and that's the wrong expectation in my opinion.
 What's revolutionary is the ability to use internet based services and technology in a way that cuts out powerful centralized entities and corporations that are exploiting users for profit directly or indirectly.
 Some of these are going to be easier to implement and get right, some may never fully be workable enough.
 Even if some decentralized versions of a service can't usurp a centralized one, the threat of one could keep the large power structures working honestly for fear of losing that power.

+> Ok, but you're saying that you want cryptocurrency to replace fiat currencies in a new financial system right?
+Couldn't the governments and corporations just not accept it?
+What will you do then?

+I think fully replacing it might be a valid long term goal, but I don't think it's the only goal or even the most important one.
+As long as the concept of a nation-state exists, many will still want to create and manage their own fiat money or Central Bank Digital Currency (CBDC).
+As long as converting to and from fiat currencies where needed is fairly painless, people can hold onto crypto and exchange it when needed.
+Adoption isn't a binary, and I just think more would be generally better.

 > But aren't we supposed to become a stateless, classless, **moneyless** society?
 Marx said that and I like that dude.

 Yeah Karl is really cool and I basically agree.
 Here's the deal.
 Decentralized money and organizing helps to subvert state power, and to a smaller extent class power.
 I don't think Marx could have envisioned this specific kind of money from his time and the implications of it.
 To him, I would assume it's an extension of state and corporate power and from that perspective I agree.

 Here's the thing though.
 We don't and can't just get rid of money overnight.
 I also don't think completely removing the concept of a "medium of exchange" is a good thing either as it does simplify a lot of human coordination.
 If you are still in the camp of getting rid of money, I still think this is one step closer to that goal even if it is technically adopting a different form of money.

+> This is all pretty complicated and expects people to know a lot of things.

+Yes, in its current form anyway.
+It's complicated and challenging for the average person.
+I think over time the barriers to entry and risks will be consistently lessened.
+Younger people are going to pick up on it quicker and it will be far more normalized.
+It's not for everyone right now, and that's ok.

 > People think crypto is private but I heard it isn't.
 You mean people can just track my history even easier now?